-The Shaman Cave KFA contains eight caves with two caves known to contain endangered karst invertebrate species, along with at least six "additional species" addressed in the Wilco RHCP.
+The Shaman Cave KFA contains eight caves with two caves known to contain endangered karst invertebrate species, along with at least six "additional species" addressed in the RHCP (SWCA et al. 2008).
 Only Shaman and Powwow Caves are monitored for karst invertebrates.
-Appendix J includes cave maps for this KFA.
+Appendix M includes cave maps for this KFA.

 Shaman Cave: Shaman Cave is by far the largest and most biologically diverse cave within the KFA.
 It has a single passage trending northwest to southeast for approximately 240 feet.
 The cave is relatively flat in orientation and shallow with the passage majority formed between 5 and 10 feet below the surface.
-The entrance to Shaman Cave consists of a 1.5-foot-diameter opening in the bedrock which drops approximately 5 feet to the top of a debris cone located in the middle of the caves main passage.
+The entrance to Shaman Cave consists of a 1.5-foot-diameter opening in the bedrock, which drops approximately 5 feet to the top of a debris cone located in the middle of the cave's main passage.
 The main passage varies from 1.5 to 5 feet high and its width varies from 15 to 25 feet.
 The cave is approximately 237 feet long and reaches a maximum depth of 14 feet below the surface.
 Overall, the cave footprint takes the form of a slightly sinuous groundwater conduit with a northwest/southeast trend.
 Large floor drains accessible to humans at Shaman Cave's rear indicate connections to a deeper habitat zone.
-Shaman Cave is gated (Photograph 34) and interior conditions can be quite spacious (Photograph 35).
-The Bone Cave harvestman and Batrisodes cryptotexanus are both known from this cave.
+Shaman Cave is gated (Photograph 35) and interior conditions can be quite spacious (Photograph 36).
+The Bone Cave harvestman and the Dragonfly Cave mold beetle are both known from this cave.

-Photograph 34.
+Photograph 35.
 Biota survey crew preparing to enter Shaman Cave.

-Photograph 35.
-Biota survey crew (2016) looking for karst invertebrates within Shaman Cave.
+Photograph 36.
+Biota survey crew looking for karst invertebrates within Shaman Cave.

 Powwow Cave: Powwow Cave is the second largest cave within the Shaman Cave KFA, with a footprint approximately 80 feet long by 30 feet wide.
 It is essentially a single breakdown chamber occurring between 5 and 15 feet below the surface.
 The overall cave morphology trends along northwest/southeast in a similar manner to Shaman Cave.
 The cave contains active speleothems including cave coral, stalactites and stalagmites.
-The entrance of Powwow Cave is gated (Photograph 36) and occurs in a depression measuring approximately 10 feet long by 4 feet wide.
+The entrance of Powwow Cave is gated (Photograph 37) and occurs in a depression measuring approximately 10 feet long by 4 feet wide.
 The Bone Cave harvestman is known from this cave.

-Photograph 36.
+Photograph 37.
 Entrance to Powwow Cave.